Carlos Nascimento (journalist): Awards

-During his successful career, Nascimento received many awards, amongst them Vladimir Herzog Award, granted by the São Paulo State Journalists Union in 1980 and 1981; and APCA Award of the São Paulo Association of Art Critics in 1988 for Best TV News (Jornal da Cultura) and in 1989 in the same category (Jornal da Record).
+During his successful career, Nascimento received many awards, among them the Vladimir Herzog Award, granted by the São Paulo State Journalists Union in 1980 and 1981; and APCA Award of the São Paulo Association of Art Critics in 1988 for Best TV News (Jornal da Cultura) and in 1989 in the same category (Jornal da Record).
 In 2005, he was granted the award "Comunique-se", after being chosen by more than 80,000 journalists as the best anchor of Brazilian television.